RanaMHM/-speech-to-text-text-to-speech-for-chatbot/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img width="938" alt="1" src="https://user-images.githubusercontent.com/52053143/127054262-efa3ec9f-7380-43cb-97c5-e48008f558aa.png">
 <br>

- *   Then the codes were downloaded from [watson-streaming-stt](https://github.com/IBM/watson-streaming-stt) and opened by Visual code and made some modifications such as changing the **APIKEY** and region with following the steps in this video.   [▶](https://www.youtube.com/watch?v=YCyuZM454_I)
+ *   Then the codes were downloaded from [watson-streaming-stt](https://github.com/IBM/watson-streaming-stt) and opened by Visual Studio Code and made some modifications such as changing the **APIKEY** and region with following the steps in this video.   [▶](https://www.youtube.com/watch?v=YCyuZM454_I)

 <br><br>